caktus/django-timepiece/README.rst

     $ sudo apt-get update
     $ sudo apt-get install nodejs npm

-    # Use npm to install less:
+    # Use npm to install less from package.json:
-    $ npm install less -g
+    $ npm install

 #.
 If you are starting from the included example project, copy the example
    local settings file at `example_project/settings/local.py.example` to